About Mussar Blues

 Mussar wisdom includes biblical and rabbinic writings, eleven centuries of classic Mussar books, and two centuries of teaching an organized practice.
 In recent years Mussar has grown in popularity as modern spiritual seekers rediscover its value and effectiveness.

-Each Mussar student discovers a personal curriculum—the set of soul traits to strengthen and refine.
+Each Mussar student discovers their own personal curriculum—the set of soul traits to strengthen and refine.
 Soul traits include patience, humility, courage, silence, gratitude, order, generosity, and more.

 Practical tools for inner growth and refinement include studying Mussar wisdom, journaling, chanting, meditation, visualization, contemplation, silence, and specific tasks.
 This website focuses primarily on chanting.